prantlf/link-bin-executable/README.md

 export function installLink(options: InstallLinkOptions): Promise<void>

 interface RunAndReplaceLinkOptions {
-  // name of the symbolic link to create
+  // primary name of the symbolic link to replace and default executable name name?: string
-  name: string
+  // names of the symbolic links to replace; if not specified, `name` will be
+  // replaced, otherwise only the specified names will be replaced linkNames?: string[]
   // bin directory where the javascript stub runs
   scriptDirectory: string
   // path to the executable to create the link to; if not specified, the file